-19 Government of Western Australia, Department of Communities, Carers Recognition Act 2004 [website], https://dlgc.communities.wa.gov.au/Publications/Pages/Carers-Recognition-Act-2004.aspx (accessed 28 May 2021)
+19 Government of Western Australia, Department of Communities, Carers Recognition Act 2004 [website], www. wa.gov.au/organisation/department-of-communities/my-rights/carer

 What does the Carers Recognition Act (2004) mean for carers?

 - This legislation formally recognises carers as key partners in the delivery of care. - It provides a means for carers to be involved in the assessment, planning, delivery and review of services that impact on them and the caring role. - It allows carers to make a complaint about how they are treated and involved in decision making processes.